-Seek professional advice with a few appraisals from a real estate agent or a vendor's advocate.
+3. Seek professional advice with a few appraisals from a real estate agent or a vendor's advocate.
 When you're closer to selling, engage a financial planner or a lawyer to look after your best interests and take you through your contracts

-Get your home ready for sale with professional advice
+4. Get your home ready for sale with professional advice around home staging and marketing.

-Work out what you'll take and consider what you'll do with the things you no longer need
+5. Work out what you'll take and consider what you'll do with the things you no longer need